Human-in-the-loop Embodied Intelligence with Interactive Simulation Environment for Surgical Robot Learning: Materials and Methods

 \subsection{Kinematics Mapping and Control with Input Device}

-To incorporate human control of surgical robots in the simulator, the first and essential step is to develop a manipulation system with an interaction input device.
-We use Touch~\cite{arteaga2022geomagic} (3D Systems Inc.) physical devices to simulate two master arms of the robot to tele-operate Patient Side Manipulators (PSMs) and the Endoscopic Camera Manipulator (ECM).
+To incorporate human control of surgical robots in the simulator, the first and essential step is to develop a manipulation system with physical input devices.
+In this paper, we opt for \textit{Touch}~\cite{arteaga2022geomagic} (3D Systems Inc.) as the typical input devices of the simulator owing to its advantages of high stability, customizability, wide adoption~\cite{munawar2022virtual,RoSS} and low cost.
+Specifically, two \textit{Touch} devices are used to simulate the two master arms of the robot to teleoperate the Patient Side Manipulators (PSMs) and the Endoscopic Camera Manipulator (ECM).